 - Philosophers

-Mother Teresa was one of the most selfless people who has ever lived.
-Her intrapersonal skills enabled her to be one of the most caring and influential people in the world.
-It was her understanding of herself and her unwavering faith that set her on a course of giving and serving the poorest of the poor with compassion and empathy.
+Mother Teresa’s intrapersonal skills enabled her to be one of the most caring and influential people in the world.
+It was her understanding of herself and unwavering faith that set her on a course of giving and serving the poorest of the poor with compassion.

 Other Intrapersonal Intelligent people